FrigaZzz/functional-data-regression-mip/README.md

 #### Data Generation Process:

-The `simulate_functional_features` function orchestrates the simulation process, using the mean and covariance functions to generate data for each functional predictor across a specified number of observations and time points.It uses `Map` to apply the simulate_data function to each set of mean and covariance functions, which generates a multi-dimensional array representing multiple functions over the time domain.
+The `simulate_functional_features` function orchestrates the simulation process, using the mean and covariance functions to generate data for each functional predictor across a specified number of observations and time points.
+It uses `Map` to apply the `simulate_data` function to each set of mean and covariance functions, which generates a multi-dimensional array representing multiple functions over the time domain.

 The `simulate_data` generates for each mean and covariance function, a multivariate normal dataset with mean vector `mu` (evaluated mean function at each time point) and covariance matrix `Sigma` (evaluated covariance function at each pair of time points).
 The result is a matrix where each row corresponds to an observation of the functional data, and each column corresponds to a time point.